Greg Raposo: 2020: Chris Trousdale tribute

 On June 2, 2020, Raposo's former Dream Street bandmate Chris Trousdale died at a hospital in Burbank, California, at the age of 34 due to complications from an unknown illness during the COVID-19 pandemic in California.
 It was later revealed that COVID-19 was the main complication of Trousdale's death.
 On June 11, 2020, on what would be Trousdale's 35th birthday, Raposo and his former Dream Street bandmates Jesse McCartney, Frankie Galasso, and Matt Ballinger reunited for a virtual performance of "It Happens Every Time" to pay tribute to Trousdale.
 This would be the first public appearance of Dream Street together as a group since the disbandment over the lawsuits prior.

+2023: Podcast interview, New albums, & Dream Street revival

+In April 2023, Raposo and members Matt Ballinger & Frankie J. Galasso were interviewed on the podcast, Frosted Tips with Lance Bass hosted by Lance Bass.

+On April 20, 2023, Raposo released the independent album, "Dead Celebrities".

+On May 12, 2023, Raposo uploaded a short clip to Instagram of him, Matt Ballinger, & Frankie J. Galasso working on what appears to be new Dream Street music and material.

+On June 11, 2023, Raposo and Dream Street members Frankie J. Galasso, & Matt Ballinger released the single entitled, "Smile" on what would have been former band member, Chris Trousdale's 38th birthday in honor of him following his death in 2020.

+The official music video for "Smile" was uploaded to Raposo's YouTube channel the following day.

+On August 8, 2023, Raposo released the album entitled "City Country".

+In February 2024, It was announced that Matt Ballinger and Greg Raposo would be attending Pop2000 In Paradise at the Villa del Palmar Flamingos Beach Resort & Spa Riviera Nayarit in Nuevo Vallarta, Mexico from September 28 to October 3, 2024.

+It was revealed in June 2024 that Frankie had stepped back from the band's revival, leaving Ballinger and Raposo as a duo.

+On April 25, 2025, Raposo released the single entitled "Wasn't You Wasn't Me" featuring NICO.
+The official lyric video was released April 30, 2025.

+In May 2025, it was revealed that Dream Street would be performing along side British rock band BBMak in June 2025.

+On June 18, 2025, Dream Street performed alongside BBMak at StageOne at FTC in Fairfield, Connecticut and on June 23, 2025 at City Winery New York City in downtown Manhattan.

 Personal life

 Raposo began dating Julie Cordero in 2005.
 They married in September 2014 after 9 years of dating.
-They have 3 children.
+Together, they have four children.